 Some people fear that the artist gets all the money budgeted and can do whatever they want with it.
 This is not true.
 A professional artist is required to function much like an architect – develop a proposal, fulfill engineering criteria and specifications, and work with other artists and contractors to create and install the work.
 The artist receives a fee for their work as does the architect, suppliers and contractors – typically 10 to 15% of the budget.

 RFP is an acronym for Request for Proposal.
-RFQ is an acronym for Request for Qualifications - seeking information from artists for several projects or future projects when a specific proposal is not necessary.
+RFQ is an acronym for Request for Qualifications - seeking information from artists for a project when a specific proposal is not necessary.

 Yes!
-For fairness to all artists, the Municipal Art Commission implements an open, competitive process for all one-percent-for-art projects.
+For fairness to all artists, the One Percent for Art Program implements an open, competitive process for all one-percent-for-art projects.
 A selection panel comprising stakeholders, citizens, City staff, and arts professionals is assembled for each project.
 These volunteer panelists review from 50 to 200 qualification packets submitted from local and national artists for each project packets typically include a resume/CV, letter of interest, 15 to 20 images of past work, background materials.

-While we feel a strong commitment to support our City's artists, the Municipal Art Commission also feels a responsibility to see that the strongest work is presented in and around our public buildings, regardless of where that work may come from.
-We are cognizant, and remind our selection panels that, “Whenever possible, the selection of artists from the Kansas City region shall be encouraged by the panels,” but that goal does not overshadow our commitment to the work itself.
+While the Municipal Arts feels a strong commitment to support our City's artists, the MAC also feels a responsibility to see that the strongest work is presented in and around our public buildings, regardless of where that work may come from.
+The MAC is a cognizant, and remind our selection panels that, “Whenever possible, the selection of artists from the Kansas City region shall be encouraged by the panels,” but that goal does not overshadow our commitment to the work itself.